V5.0, revision date: Jan. 16, 2021.

 Section 1.
 The chair of the Founding Committee shall be elected by two-thirds (2/3) of the Founding Committee members.

 Section 2.
-The Bylaw Committee shall consist of one member from the Founding Committee, one member from the Board, and one member from the President’s officers and be chaired by the member representing the Founding Committee.
+Unless objected explicitly by the Founding Committee, the Bylaw Committee shall consist of one member from the Founding Committee, one member from the Board, and one member from the President’s officers and be chaired by the member representing the Founding Committee.

 ARTICLE VII - The Revision of the Bylaws